Oklahoma

 Liver Health Screenings

-If you are uninsured and at risk, you may be eligible for free screening.
-A listing of our partner sites offering screenings will be added to this page.
-Please check below or contact our free Helpline, 1-800-GO-LIVER/1-800-465-4837.
+If you are uninsured or underinsured and at risk, you may be eligible for free testing.
+A listing of our partner sites offering testing is noted below:

 - Hope Medical Clinic, Nobel, OK. https://nafcclinics.org/locations/hope-medical-clinic-slaughterville-inc/